eosnetworkfoundation/docs/docs/01_overview/01_platform_and_toolchain.md

 1. `nodeos` (node + EOSIO = nodeos):  the core EOSIO node daemon that can be configured with plugins to run a node.
 Example uses are block production, dedicated API endpoints, and local development.
 2. `cleos` (CLI + EOSIO = cleos): the command line interface to interact with the blockchain and to manage wallets.
 3. `keosd` (key + EOSIO = keosd): the component that securely stores EOSIO keys in wallets.
-4. `EOSIO.CDT`: toolchain for WebAssembly (Wasm)  and a set of tools to facilitate smart contract writing for the EOSIO platform.
+4. `CDT`: toolchain for WebAssembly (Wasm)  and a set of tools to facilitate smart contract writing for the EOSIO platform.

 The basic relationship between these components is illustrated in the following diagram: